Ethics, Licensing and the APA / BPS / MHA 2017 Frameworks

 Specific competence domains that require distinct training and supervision in forensic psychology include: structured risk assessment using validated instruments (HCR-20 V3, VRAG-R, Static-99R), sex-offender evaluation, juvenile competency assessment, neuropsychological assessment for brain injury claims, assessment of malingering and response-style, and assessment in specific cultural or linguistic contexts where the standard instruments have not been validated.

-The cross-cultural competence issue deserves emphasis because it is the most frequently violated competence boundary in international forensic practice.
+The cross-cultural competence boundary is among the most frequently violated competence limits in international forensic practice.
 Most of the major forensic psychological instruments, the MMPI-2-RF, the PAI, the PCL-R, Static-99R, were developed and normed on North American or Northern European populations.
 Their use with South Asian, African, or Southeast Asian populations without cross-cultural validation data is a recognised competence limit.
 In India, NIMHANS has produced some local normative data for instruments such as the WAIS and selected personality measures, but the breadth of locally validated forensic instruments remains thin compared to the clinical demand.

 The BPS DFP Guidelines address the cross-cultural competence limit explicitly in their section on assessment, requiring practitioners to be aware of the cultural, linguistic, and contextual factors that may affect the validity of an assessment, and to seek supervision or co-assessment when working in cultural contexts outside their training.
 This provision aligns with the APA's general ethical principle of cultural competence, extended specifically to the forensic assessment context.

-A significant proportion of forensic psychological practice involves providing psychological treatment rather than assessment: cognitive-behavioural therapy in prison settings, sex-offender treatment programmes, therapeutic interventions for mentally disordered offenders in secure hospitals, and relapse-prevention work with parolees.
-The ethical framework for this work has distinctive features compared to both general clinical ethics and forensic assessment ethics.
+A significant proportion of forensic psychological practice involves treatment rather than assessment: cognitive-behavioural therapy in prison settings, sex-offender treatment programmes, therapeutic interventions for mentally disordered offenders in secure hospitals, and relapse-prevention work with parolees.
+The ethical framework for this work differs from both general clinical ethics and forensic assessment ethics in several respects.

 Voluntary vs coerced treatment.
 A person in prison who is offered a reduction in their tariff sentence in exchange for completing a sex-offender treatment programme is not consenting to treatment in any robust sense.
 The coercive context of incarceration, parole conditions, and programme participation requirements creates a structural consent problem that forensic therapy ethics must address.
 The APA and BPS Guidelines both require practitioners to be aware of the coercive context, to obtain the clearest possible consent given those constraints, and not to misrepresent the voluntary nature of the treatment to the offender or the court.